jlevando/eureka/in_progress/latimes/latimes_readme.txt

 This readme was last updated by Lisa McAulay on 2021-02-13.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
-The first major ingest of this collection was performed in December 2019 and March and April 2020.
-The collection is being re-ingested into Californica and Ursus Stage in February 2021 to correct the collection name and to correct erroneous values in the date.normalized field.
+The first major ingest of this collection was performed in December 2019 and March-April 2020.
+The collection is being re-ingested into Californica-Stage and Ursus-Stage in February-March 2021 to correct the collection name and to correct erroneous values in the date.normalized field.

 * Ingest Challenges *
 This collection contains ~17,000 items and when one record is updated, a substantial amount of re-indexing takes place.
 Ursus stage goes down whenever one of the latimes csv files is ingested.
 The Apps team decided on a solution on 2/10/21, and they will begin implementing in the near future.
 Lisa McAulay will wait to re-ingest the collection on production until the new solution is implemented.
+As of 3/8/21, the solution has not yet been implemented.

 * Problems To Resolve *
 latimes2_failed.csv includes 11 items for which we cannot find the original TIFF images.